gunnertech/aws-severless-react-template/README.md

 ## Amplify Hosting

+There is a bug with the aws cli which prevents us from completing setting up a new CI App headlessly, so we'll have to log into the console for now (ugh!).

 Log into the console and setup the deploy as seen in [this video](https://youtu.be/iql6pRyof20) for each stage (dev, staging, prod)

 ````